 The biometrics officer will call out your number when it is your turn.
-There will be a chair available for you to sit and have your photo taken.
+There will be a chair available for you to sit in and have your photo taken.
 Afterward, you will go to a computer with a LiveScan machine to get your fingerprints captured digitally.

 Yes, you can reschedule your biometrics appointment if necessary.
 Your appointment notice will have information about how you can reschedule.

-Step 1 - Check the box on the appointment notice next to "Please reschedule my appointment"
+Step 1: Check the box on the appointment notice next to "Please reschedule my appointment."

-Step 2 - Make a copy of the appointment notice for your records
+Step 2: Make a copy of the appointment notice for your records.

-Step 3 - Mail the original appointment notice with the box checked to the ASC location that USCIS listed on the appointment notice
+Step 3: Mail the original appointment notice with the box checked to the ASC location that USCIS listed on the appointment notice.

 You will generally need to send USCIS a letter notifying them that you will be unavailable on the original date and informing them of a few new appointment dates when you will be available.
 You may or may not get one of these dates, but it is good to provide them to help guide USCIS.

 Please note that rescheduling your biometrics appointment will delay your application's processing.
-In most cases, the USCIS Application Support Centers (ASCs) will reschedule your actual appointment to a new date that is between three to eight weeks from the date they receive your reschedule request.
+In most cases, the USCIS Application Support Centers (ASC) will reschedule your actual appointment to a new date that is between three to eight weeks from the date they receive your reschedule request.
 USCIS will notify you of your rescheduled appointment date on a new appointment notice.